jamieernest/Dell-Inspiron-7501-Hackintosh/README.md

 ## About build

-- Intel wifi card works <del>(no WPA Enterprise afaik or Airdrop/iMessage(can be fixed, I'll cover later) etc)</del> Everything now works with AirportItlwm.kext:
+- Intel wifi card works (no airdrop ofc) with AirportItlwm.kext:
   - Follow this: https://openintelwireless.github.io

 #### Performance

 - [Geekbench 5](https://browser.geekbench.com/v5/cpu/4411543): 1097 SingleCore, 4244 MultiCore
-- Battery: 48wh with 50% brightness (2 NVMe), I got 5h ish screen time when surfing the web and using OneNote/VSCode
+- Battery: 48wh with 50% brightness (2 NVMe), I got 5h ish screen time when surfing the web and using OneNote/VSCode when voltage turned down to 5w PL1 and 7w PL2 (I'll do a tutorial later)

 #### Not Working